 For marketers, it’s a challenge to personalize content for their audience segments.
 Demographic data has been one strategy.
 However, it is neither comprehensive nor flexible enough to address all the unique traits and behaviors that define a diverse group of consumers.

-Enter behavioral targeting, which enables a more effective level of personalization in both content and user experience.
+But when you personalize content with behavioral targeting, you enable a more effective level of customization in both content and user experience.
 This guide will show you how to unleash the power of behavioral targeting to personalize outreach and increase engagement with your audience members.